The Nikon 85mm 1.8 G, released in January 2012, is part of Nikon’s 1.8 G series lineup of lenses.

 When shooting at wider apertures for low light situations or for the shallow depth of field, the vignetting is easily corrected in Lightroom.

-The focusing of the Nikon 85mm 1.8 G is pretty speedy and I actually found it to be significantly faster than the 1.4.
+The focusing of the Nikon 85mm 1.8 G is pretty speedy and it’s actually quite a bit faster than the 1.4.

 For weddings, I’m often placed in situations that require my camera to be as fast and accurate as possible.
 For me, shooting a wedding is like shooting a sporting event or any type of photojournalism, as I’m constantly on the move and very rarely will I be stationary and planning/staging shots.

-I don’t have the luxury of shooting in a controlled environment like I do when I shoot portraits, so I need the focus of my cameras to be there and snappy.
+During weddings, you don’t have the luxury of shooting in a controlled environment like you do when shooting portraits.
+For things like weddings, I want the focus of my cameras to be as fast as possible.

 It may be the best Nikon 85mm lens for wedding photography because even though the optics of the are better in most regards, the focus speed and low weight of the 85mm 1.8 Nikon are extremely important for weddings.